 The Difference in Claims

 If a claim is made against a surety bond, the company must investigate the claim to figure out if it’s valid.
-The surety company will only pay the claim if it is deemed valid.
+The surety company is responsible for only paying legitimate claims.

 With a claim against a letter of credit, banks only must verify the correctness and receipt of the documentation required of the letter of credit before the beneficiary is paid.
-The bank pays letters of credit when it is demanded, if the demand is sent before the expiration date is reached.
-That means and Oligee can draw on your line with little or no recourse.
+The bank pays letters of credit when it is demanded.
+That means and Oligee can draw on the letter with little or no recourse.
 When there is a dispute, it may be a costly and timely process trying to recover the funds.

 Surey bonds and letters of credit are both useful tools for a business.
 Understand they difference will help companies make better decisions about when to use each one.
 If you are unsure of which option to use, contact us today, we’re here to help ensure you choose the right option.
 We are surety experts and look forward to assisting you.